 - Start an Emergency Fund

-- Start a Disneyland Fund
+- Start a Disneyland Fund in an interest-earning account

 - Shift your money focus from buying “things” to buying “experiences” like travel